mynewsdesk/dossier/README.md

+# Note about mynewsdesk fork

+We forked this fork of a fork since it was the only fork out there with Rails 6 support (https://github.com/adamhunter/dossier/pull/3) and the base project appears completely unmaintained.
+Long term we should probably move away from using dossier.
+Could reconsider if the gem starts getting maintained again.

 # Dossier

 Dossier is a Rails engine that turns SQL into reports.
 Reports can be easily rendered in various formats, like HTML, CSV, XLS, and JSON.